Applications are now open and will close 24 February 2019. To apply to be part of the internship program visit the

 The Digital Studio’s Graduate Internships bring together graduate students, postdocs and academics from across the Faculty of Arts to work together on digital research projects.
 Creating an environment for the investigation and trialling of digital concepts and methodologies, the internships provide support to academics, as well as upskilling and mentoring an emerging community of digital humanists.
 In 2019, the Digital Studio will host 10 paid internships valued at $2,000 each (approximately 45 hours work).

 In 2018, our interns have tackled 10 diverse projects, ranging from structuring and visualising pre-modern Europe execution ballads, to data scraping and network analysis of social media content.
 Find out more about their work on the 2018 Internship project web page.

-Are you a graduate student or postdoc who is keen to expand your digital skills?
+Are you a research graduate student or postdoc who is keen to expand your digital skills?

 The internship is a unique opportunity expand your coding and data skills, with training and mentoring from the Digital Studio.
 Interns will be matched with an academic, assisting them to deliver a digital project within the humanities and social sciences.
-Student applications for 2019 will open soon.
-For more information about guidelines and application process please visit the Graduate Internship Applications web page.
+The internships are open to research graduate students in the Faculty of Arts, or students who have recently completed their PhD (within the last 6 months)

 Are you an academic who needs support with managing or visualising your research data?

-Academics working in the humanities and social sciences who have a suitable digital project or research dataset that would benefit from cleaning, structuring, expanding, or visualising are encouraged to submit an expression of interest to join the scheme.
-For more information about guidelines and application process please visit the Graduate Internship Applications web page.
+Academics working in the humanities and social sciences who have a suitable digital project, or amassed research materials that would benefit from structured cleaning, coding, expanding or visualisation of their dataset, can submit an expression of interest to join the program.